-Meeting Wednesdays 9:30 - 12:30, Clearihue C116 Office hours: Monday 1:30 - 3:30, or send an email
+Meeting Wednesdays 9:30 - 12:30, Clearibue C116 Office hours: Monday 1:30 - 3:30, or send an email

-This is the first half of a two-semester graduate class on Quantum Mechanics.
+This is a one-semester graduate class on Quantum Mechanics.
 We'll meet once a week for lectures, in the meantime feel free to stop by my office (Elliott 110) to discuss any physics-related questions.
 There will be regular homework assignments, and a take-home final exam.
-The grade for the class is 65% homeworks and 35% final exam.
+The grade for the class is 65% homework assignments and 35% final exam.

-Plan: Most of what you are going to learn in this class will not come from lectures, but from your own study.
+Plan: The goal of this class is to remind you of Quantum Mechanics, and to get better at solving problems.
+Most of what you are going to learn in this class will not come from lectures, but from your own study.
 This is how real research happens - if you are to discover new and original things, there will be no-one to teach them to you.
 I encourage you to discuss the material from this class with other graduate students, myself, other faculty members, and postdocs.
-You should think about PHYS 500A as a collection of topics in QM which are not usually emphasized in undergraduate courses, and which are used to solidify what you learned in your undergraduate Quantum class.
+You should think of PHYS 500A as a collection of topics in QM which are used to solidify what you have learned in your undergraduate Quantum class.
 We will be using states, operators, and their matrix representation, using the Dirac notation.
 The physics topics include the harmonic oscillator, quantized electromagnetic field, coherent states, time evolution, symmetries, angular momentum, particles in electromagnetic fields, the Aharonov-Bohm effect, magnetic monopoles, density operators, and quantum statistical mechanics.